rharel/webgl-dm-voronoi/README.md

 | precision | 16 | Positive integer which controls the level of detail of the distance mesh.
 The higher, the more detailed will the mesh be, producing a better rendering at the cost of performance.
 | markers | true | Boolean indicating whether site markers are initially visible.

 If you use an existing canvas, just pass its DOM element in the `canvas` option.
-Otherwise, you will need to append the canvas the voronoi diagram created yourself:
+Otherwise, you will need to add the canvas the voronoi diagram created to the DOM yourself:

 ```javascript
 document.appendChild(voronoi.canvas);